transparency-certified/trace-model/README.md

     - _03-tro-fingerprint-state_ demonstrates how a fingerprint of a given state can be computed.
     - _04-timestamp_ demonstrates how a trusted timestamp can be created and applied to a TRO.
     - _05-validate-tro-declaration_ demonstrates how a TRO declaration can be validated through 5 examples.
+    - _06-json2jsonld_ demonstrates how to convert JSON into JSON-LD to enable a light version of TROV.

 To establish that the demonstrations can be reproduced, first use the `make clean-demo` command to delete the files produced by the demo:
 ```